 Kauffman & Company produced about 1,000 barrels per year by 1861.
 1 2 In 1863, the company became the Kaufmann Brewery to reflect its primary operations.
 2 By 1871, it was the fourth largest in the city, producing up to 25,000 barrels per year.
 1 2 Kauffman produced over 50,000 barrels per year by 1877, selling Gilt Edge Bohemian, Pale Lager, Columbia, and Standard.
 2 A popular slogan used by Kauffman appealed to the sickly during the time: “A liquid food for the invalid a wholesome beverage for the healthy!”

-In 1865, Eichenlaub retired followed by Rheinbold twelve years later.1 2 Kauffman became the sole owner of the brewery.
-During this time, his son, John, studied brewing in Augsburg, Germany and later worked for his father’s company.
+When Eichenlaub retired in 1865, followed by Rheinbold in 1877, 1 2 Kauffman became the sole owner of the brewery.
+Kauffman’s son, John, studied brewing in Augsburg, Germany, later working for his father’s company.
 Emil Schmidt, Kauffman’s son-in-law, became superintendent of the site in 1877.

 John Kauffman Brewery

-Kaufmann Brewery was incorporated as the John Kauffman Brewing Company in 1882, and at this point, the brewery was very profitable and had a paid-in capital stock of $700,000.1 It expanded with a new brewery structure at 1622 Vine Street in 1888, followed by an employee dormitory in 1876.
-The office and family residence was located at 1625 and 1627 Vine Street, although both were demolished in 1922.
-The complex occupied approximately five acres.
+Kaufmann Brewery became the John Kauffman Brewing Company in 1882.
+1 The brewery was very profitable and had a paid-in capital stock of $700,000.
+It expanded with an employee dormitory in 1876 and a new brewery production building at 1622 Vine Street in 1888.
+The office and family residence were located at 1625 and 1627 Vine Street (both were demolished in 1922).